razzius/fish-functions/README.md

 Also uses -i flag by default, which will warn you if a copy would overwrite a destination file.

+`copy` is git aware in that if the destination file is committed in git, it will overwrite it without prompting (since it can be easily recovered).

 Example:

 ```fish